Déploiement et configuration d’un cluster Kubernetes haute sécurité sous Debian 12 : Guide d’infrastructure d’entreprise

 sudo systemctl restart containerd

-# Download the public key for the official kubernetes repository
+# Addition of the public key and the official repository

 curl -fsSL https://pkgs.k8s.io/core:/stable:/v1.31/deb/Release.key | sudo gpg --dearmor -o /etc/apt/keyrings/kubernetes-apt-keyring.gpg